korabley/blog-en/_posts/2025-05-21-001-Closed-Test-Changes-to-Test-ships.md

 We continue to fine-tune the ships based on the test results.
 The changes will affect the French submarines and destroyers Forbin and Robespierre, as well as the Soviet battleship Red Banner.

-The following changes will go live on Thursday, May 22, as well as the second phase of the 25.6 Public Test:
+The following changes will go live on Thursday (May 22), as well as the second phase of the 25.6 Public Test:

 Tier IX French Destroyer **FORBIN**: